Wednesday, September 08, 2010

 Review: Grbavica, Land of My Dreams

-Dialogue is peppered with plenty of harsh language, itself mirroring the violence and terror of the past as it continues to erupt in daily life. conflict as well as the threat of violence in present in everyday Sarajevo.
-The music in the film was great.
-It included chanting (llahijas), traditional folk music as well as the turbo folk and music played in the nightclub.
+Dialogue is peppered with plenty of harsh language, itself mirroring the violence and terror of the past as it continues to erupt in daily life.
+Conflict as well as the threat of violence are present in everyday

 Luna Mijović (Sara)